 In 2008, the acquisition of the subsidiaries Retirement System Group Inc. (RSGroup), further broadened our capabilities and resources, adding regional depth as well as trust and insurance products, BOLI, and registered investment advisory and broker dealer capabilities to Pentegra.

 By the end of the decade, assets topped $7.5 billion.

 In 2011, Pentegra acquired Alliance Benefit Group-Carolinas, a full-service third party retirement plan administration and recordkeeping firm based in the Carolinas.

 In 2013 Pentegra acquired Advanced Pension Solutions, Inc., a full-service third party retirement plan administration firm based in Ohio.
 The key benefit of these acquisitions was the ability to better position the organization to provide unbundled services on a larger scale.

 Pentegra’s Non-Qualified/BOLI programs earned the endorsement of the North Carolina Bankers Association in 2012 and the Pennsylvania Association of Community Bankers in 2013.
 Pentegra’s Qualified and Non-Qualified/ BOLI programs earned the endorsement of the Independent Bankers Association of New York State in 2012 and the Community Bankers Association of Georgia in 2017.

 Our third party administration (TPA) operations earned the CEFEX certification by the Centre for Fiduciary Excellence, demonstrating our commitment to the best practices in the industry.

-Today, with assets of more than $15 billion, Pentegra is a leading provider of qualified and non-qualified plan, fiduciary outsourcing, BOLI and institutional investment solutions to clients and advisor-partners nationwide.
+Today, with assets of nearly $15 billion, Pentegra is a leading provider of qualified and non-qualified plan, fiduciary outsourcing, BOLI and institutional investment solutions to clients and advisor-partners nationwide.